Covisint/RAML-store/README.md

 var log_file = "RAML_Store.log";
 ```

-The username is extracted from Nginx in the findAll function in files.js:
+The username is extracted from a webserver in the findAll function in files.js:
 ```
-/** Getting username from Nginx Authorization **/ var headers = req.header("authorization");
+/** Getting username from a webserver Authorization **/ var headers = req.header("authorization");
 // Remove BASIC tag
 var sub = headers.substring(6, headers.length)